 During the course of an appeal, a taxpayer may submit, on its own initiative or at the request of the Office of Appeals, information not previously possessed by the Department.
-The Office of Appeals may ask the Audit Division to review the newly submitted information, if an appeal relates to a proposed audit assessment.
+The Office of Appeals may ask the Audit Division to review the newly submitted information, if an appeal relates to an audit assessment.

 628.6.3 Postponement of Departmental Action

 Generally, once the Office of Appeals has received an appeal and, if necessary, a waiver extending the statute of limitations on assessment has been secured, any pending Departmental action in relation to that specific matter will be postponed.
 That is, the Department will not issue an assessment, deny an Application for Abatement, or pursue collection while the Office of Appeals is considering a matter.
 However, interest and applicable penalties will continue to accrue.
 For additional information about interest and penalties, see G.L. c.
 62C, §§ 32 and 33, and Administrative Procedure 612.